nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 - People involved (derived from assignments)

 #### UI Components:
-- List view of receipt cards (both completed and drafts)
+- List view of receipt cards (both completed and drafts).
+Consider fetching only summary data (name, date, total, status, thumbnail, people count) for this list view to optimize performance, loading full details only when a card is selected.
 - Visual indication of draft status
-- Search/filter options by date, restaurant name, and people involved
+- Search/filter options by date, restaurant name, and people involved (Requires appropriate Firestore indexing).
 - Detail view when selecting a receipt
-- Edit functionality to modify any aspect of a saved receipt (except re-uploading images)
+- Edit functionality for saved receipts:
+    - Selecting "Edit" on a completed or draft receipt should load its data back into the "Create" workflow, starting at the appropriate step (e.g., Summary or Review, depending on what needs changing).
+    - Initial scope for editing involves manual changes to items, assignments, names, tip, tax, etc. Re-running AI processes (like OCR or voice assignment) on existing data is out of scope for the initial implementation.
+    - Saving edits will overwrite the existing receipt record in Firestore.
 - Delete option with confirmation dialog
+- Flow for resuming drafts: User navigates to History, finds the draft receipt card, and taps an "Edit" or "Continue" action, which transitions them back to the "Create" workflow populated with the draft's state.

 #### Database Structure:
 ```